YuiSQW/Talio/README.md

 <!-- - (please make sure the photos have the same size) -->

 ## How to run it
+The application consists of 2 parts: the server and the client.

+To start the server, run ./gradlew bootRun.

+To start the client, run ./gradlew run

 ## How to contribute to it
 1. Clone the gitLab repository.